SharePoint/sp-dev-docs/docs/transform/modernize-userinterface-site-pages-model-publishing.md

 - **ZoneIndex**: the index of the zone (integer)
 - **Row**: the row you want to put the web parts hosted in this zone in.
 Needs to be 1 or greater.
 - **Column**: the column you want to put the web parts hosted in this zone in.
 Needs to be 1, 2 or 3.
+- **Order**: order in the defined row/column for the web parts hosted in this zone

 ### FixedWebParts element